Constitution of Syria

 Syria has had various constitutions, the first being the Syrian Constitution of 1930.
-A new interim constitution was adopted on 13 March 2025, replacing the 2012 constitution after the fall of the Assad regime.
+A new Constitutional Declaration was adopted on 13 March 2025, replacing the 2012 constitution following the fall of the Assad regime.

 History

 Early constitutions

 The Syrian Constitution of 1930, drafted by a committee under Ibrahim Hananu, was the founding constitution of the First Syrian Republic.
 The constitution required the President to be of Muslim faith (article 3).
 It was replaced by the Constitution of 5 September 1950, which was restored following the Constitution of 10 July 1953 and the Provisional Constitution of the United Arab Republic.

 Constitutions of Ba'athist Syria

 Following the 1963 Syrian coup d'état, the first decision of the "Revolution Command Council," chaired by Lu'ay al-Atassi, was to suspend the provisional constitution of the United Arab Republic, arrest President Nazim al-Qudsi and Prime Minister Khalid al-Azm, and impose a state of emergency that lasted for 48 years until it was lifted in April 2011.
 A new Provisional Constitution was adopted on 25 April 1964 which itself was replaced by the Provisional Constitution of 1 May 1969.